-This course provides students with opportunities to gain practical experience through interaction with a variety of age groups.
+This course provides students with opportunities to gain practical experience through interaction with a variety of age groups in a setting related to the field of psychology.
 This supervised fieldwork requires 30 hours on site per semester.
 Repeatable for credit - maximum two.
-Prerequisite: PSY 100, PSY 210 or PSY 212; Psychology Milestone 1 (completion of psychology new major online tutorial and meeting with psychology advising coordinator.)
-Offered Fall, Spring.
+Prerequisite: PSY 100, PSY 212; psychology major; sophomore standing.
+Consent of instructor.
+Offered Fall, Spring, Summer.

 PSY 315 Cr.3

 This course will examine the theory and techniques of systematic behavior management and behavior control.
 Applied social learning theory, reinforcement, shaping, modeling, cognitive and rational techniques, extinction, aversive procedures, and token economies will be covered.
-Course will include the planning, execution, and evaluation of a personal behavior self-modification program, and several other oppportunities to apply behavioral principles to everyday experiences.
-Prerequisite: PSY 100; PSY 204; PSY 210 or PSY 212.
+Course will include the planning, execution, and evaluation of a personal behavior self-modification program, and several other opportunities to apply behavioral principles to everyday experiences.
+Prerequisite: PSY 100; PSY 204; PSY 212.
 Offered Annually.

 Child Abuse and Neglect

 This course provides an overview of child abuse and neglect from historical and contemporary perspectives.
-The course will cover causes, consequences, and contextual factors associated with child maltreatment.
-Interventions for children, families, caregivers, and community will be covered.
+The course covers causes, consequences, and contextual factors associated with child maltreatment.
+Interventions for children, families, caregivers and the community are covered.
 Topics include physical and emotional abuse and neglect, sexual abuse, reporting and investigation, and prevention and treatment for victims and abusers.
-Prerequisite: PSY 210 or PSY 212; junior standing.
+Prerequisite: PSY 212; junior standing.
 Offered Occasionally.